akanksha007/bookepdia/readme.md

 Webapp using django framework.
-Webapp should have multiple images displayed on home page, of multiple items.
+Webapp displays multiple image on home page, of multiple items.
-Hovering on image should show item's name.
+Hovering on image displays item's name.
-Clicking on each image should open a popup with brief description of the content related to item.
+Clicking on each image opens a popup with brief description of the content related to item.
-Read more option should go to a new page where the entire page is dedicated to details of that item.
+Read more option goes to a new page where the entire page is dedicated to details of that item.
-You can think of what elements can be added in the dedicated page, eventually.